cybercongress/go-cyber/docs/run_validator.md

 ## Prepare your server

 First, you have to setup a server.
-You should to run your validator node all time.
+You node should be constantnly running.
 This means that you will need a reliable server to keep it running.
-Also, you may consider to use any cloud service with dedicated GPU, like Hetzner (or a local machine).
+Also, you may consider to use any cloud service with dedicated GPU, like Hetzner (or use a local machine).

-Cyberd is based on Cosmos SDK and written in Go.
+Cyberd is based on Cosmos-SDK and written in Go.
 It should work on any platform which can compile and run programs in Go.
 However, we strongly recommend running the validator node on a Linux server.

-Rank calculation in cyberd is benefit to GPU computation.
+The rank calculations are done via GPU computations.
 They are easy to parallelize.
-This is why it is best to use GPU.
+This is why it is reccomended to use a GPU.

 Recommended requirements: